hantuzun/awesome-clojurescript/README.md

 - [Enfocus](http://ckirkendall.github.io/enfocus-site/) –  DOM manipulation and templating library for ClojureScript inspired by Enlive.
 - [Hiccups](https://github.com/teropa/hiccups) – A ClojureScript port of the Hiccup.
 - [Hickory](https://github.com/davidsantiago/hickory) – It parses HTML into Clojure data structures, so you can analyze, transform, and output back to HTML.
+- [json-html](https://github.com/yogthos/json-html) –  Provide JSON and get a DOM node with a human representation of that JSON.
+- [Kioo](https://github.com/ckirkendall/kioo) - DOM manipulation and templating library for Facebook's React and Om in ClojureScript.
 - [Sablono](https://github.com/r0man/sablono) –  Lisp/Hiccup style templating for Facebook's React in ClojureScript.

+## Internationalization
+- [Tower](https://github.com/ptaoussanis/tower) – A Clojure(Script) i18n & L10n library.

 ## Frameworks